The Professional Negligence Pre-action Protocol

 Alternative Dispute Resolution (ADR)

 The parties during this period will identify whether alternative dispute resolution is required.
-The Court will expect the parties to look at that as litigation is the last resort.
+The Court will expect the parties to look at ADR as litigation is the last resort.
 There are various forms of ADR.

 - Mediation; A third party attempts to facilitate a settlement.